The Inheritance Clause

 I was impressed he didn’t feel the need to add Doctor.
 Maybe he assumed I was bright enough to figure it out based on the scrubs.

 “Hi, Peter Hale,” I said.
-“I’m… the person who works here.”
+“I’m… Katie.
+The person who works here.”

 His eyes flicked to the counter, then to me, then back again.